-No matter what kind of company you own, it’s time to learn how to use Twitter for business marketing.
+No matter what kind of company you own or the business idea you’re pursuing, it’s time to learn how to use Twitter for business marketing.
 Optimizing your social media for customer relations can directly improve your business performance.

 It’s been shown that 71% of customers will recommend your brand to others if they had a satisfying experience on social media.